gr3ger/keypirinha_discord_time/README.md

-# keypirinha_discord_time
+# KeyPirinha DiscordTime
-Keypirinha package to make generating Discord timestamps easier
+Keypirinha package to make generating Discord timestamps easier.

+It is a quick and dirty script I threw together one evening for fun so don't expect too much from it :)